OSU-CS290-Sp18/final-project-knights-who-say-ni/README.md

 * The app dynamically generates pages based on data stored in a back end data store, such as MongoDB.
 * The app’s client interface communicates with the app’s server to create, read, update, and/or delete content in the back end data store.

 Our project is...
-Totally legal burger shack (name subject to change)
+Totally Legal Burger Shack (name subject to change)